tim-kos/frey/README.md

 ## Todo

+ - [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
+ - [x] Switch to local npm install if available via LiftOff
  - [x] Coveralls
  - [x] Chalk
  - [x] Glob & extend all \*.toml.
 Infra = terraform Config = Ansible.